-Unfortunately, flat tires are a fact of life in driving cars, and you as a traveler are responsible for a flat tire that occurs during the trip, as well as any related damage that may result from that flat tire.
+Unfortunately, flat tires are a fact of life in driving cars, and you as a traveler are responsible for a flat tire that occurs during the trip, as well as any related damage that may result from that flat or damaged tire.

 In the event of a flat, the traveler should look to a spare tire (our roadside service can dispatch a provider to help with this), and then coordinate with the owner to determine how to resolve the tire issue.
 If a repair is appropriate, that may be an effective way to go.
 If the sidewall is damaged or a repair is not possible, the renter is responsible for replacement of that tire (without any reduction or pro-ration based on mileage), but is not responsible for replacement of any of the non-damaged tires.
 The traveler needs to get the approval of the owner for a replacement tire, and must replace the tire with one of equal or greater quality.